wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

-be behind us (the discoverer of the positron said "the rest is chemistry\"), but we have yet to recover from that of some molecular biologists, who seem determined to try to reduce everything about the human organism to "only\" chemistry, from the common cold and all mental disease to the religious instinct.
+be behind us (the discoverer of the positron said "the rest is chemistry\"), but we have yet to recover from that of some molecular biologists, who seem determined to try to reduce everything about the human organism to "only"chemistry, from the common cold and all mental disease to the religious instinct.
 Surely there are more levels of organization between human ethology and DNA than there are between DNA and quantum electrodynamics, and each level can require a whole new